-See the "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19-like Illness in Schools, Child Care Programs, and Youth Camps" developed by MDH/MSDE for additional details.
+See the "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19 like Illness in Schools, Child Care Programs, and Youth Camps" developed by MDH/MSDE for additional details.

-9. UPDATED-If a parent who is a healthcare provider cared for a COVID-19 patient and is now symptomatic, can the child attend?
+8. If a parent who is a healthcare provider cared for a COVID-19 patient and is now symptomatic, can the child attend?

 No. Children should not attend child care if anyone in the household has symptoms suggestive of COVID-19, whether a health care worker or not.
-The child should be quarantined at home according to MDH and local guidance to observe for symptoms.
+The child should be quarantined at home for 14 days to observe for symptoms.